The O2 UK SIM card gives you cheap calls and data access when visiting the United Kingdom and many European countries.

 This covers all European Union countries plus Iceland and Norway and French territories in the Caribbean and South America.
 However, it does not include other European countries including Albania, Andorra, Armenia, Azerbaijan, Belarus, the Channel Islands (Jersey and Guernsey), Georgia, the Isle of Man, Kosovo, Moldova, Montenegro, Russia, Serbia, Switzerland and Ukraine.

 The included value you can use when roaming in Europe outside the United Kingdom will depend on which tariff your O2 UK SIM card is set up on.
 Generally the Big Bundle plans are the best value for roaming outside the UK as they include a bundle of calls and data that work throughout the European Union.

-The Big Bundle tariff is the best value for European roaming.
+O2's Big Bundle tariffs are a great option if you're travelling in Europe after visiting the United Kingdom.
 With this tariff you can use your included call and data bundle (up to a maximum of 10GB per month) when travelling in Europe zone countries.

 |Incoming calls are free on all O2 plans when travelling in Europe zone countries.|

 The inclusive data allowance in your O2 tariff can be used when roaming in Europe zone countries up to a maximum of 10GB in a 30-day period.
 This means that you can use the maximum data allowance if you are on the £15 Big Bundle tariff, but only 10GB of your 20GB data allowance if you are on the £30 Big Bundle tariff.

 O2's European roaming is a great deal, but there are some terms and conditions:

 - Your first use of the O2 SIM card must occur on O2's network in the United Kingdom

 - You cannot use the SIM roaming in Europe (outside the UK) for longer than 60 days in any four-month period